Commercial Truck Insurance Requirement MC S90

 Defense Costs.

-If the Motor Carrier had coverage in place on the truck when the accident occurred, the insurance company would provide defense for the Motor Carrier, the Driver, the Broker and the Customer–up to the policy limits he purchased.
+When a Motor Carrier DOES have coverage in place, the insurance company provides defense for the Motor Carrier, the Driver, the Broker and the Customer–up to the policy limits purchased.

 A properly structured insurance policy covers all these entities, so they’re protected.